t-ded/ASL-Recognition/README.md

 4. `python run.py -tr` or `python run.py --train` - this command starts the training procedure.
 5. `python run.py -pred` or `python run.py --predict` - when this command is entered, the run script tries to find a pre-trained model and use it for real-time prediction.

 Some of these procedures as well as their individual settings or parameters can then be further specified by additional commands.
 These can be found in the respective sections below.
+For every process, the location of the configuration file (`config.json`) can also be specified by inserting `--config_dir=path`, where path is relative with respect to the `run.py` script.
+Nevertheless, the users are advised to keep the layout of the project unchanged, therefore the default `--config_dir=""` would suffice and the user does not have to set it manually.

 ### Image Collection